interactiveinstitute/energy-intelligence/coffee/chart.coffee.md

 These methods update the SVG elements using the current zoom setting.
 They are called on a high frequency, so optimising these will improve animations.

-If it exists, `transformExtras()` is called on the currently displayed chart.
-This transforms for example the ‘now’ dot and line.

       transform: ->
         @transformXAxis()